stefanomozart/dbrx/README.md

 ```

 The package also provides the utility function `SetupConn(dsn string)` that will receive a
-dns string and perform the coneection, create the session and return the wrapped connection:
+dns string and perform the connection, create the session and return the wrapped connection:

 ```
 import (